An Overview of the Benefits of SET

 - Mothers of twins are 3-times, and mothers of triplets 7-times, more likely to experience serious pregnancy-induced complications

 (SET) involves the selective transfer of a single embryo to the uterus.
 The embryo might be fresh, or it may be a frozen embryo from a prior IVF attempt.
 Recent research has revealed that younger women undergoing IVF who elect to have one or repeated SET’s (over as many cycles as the number of available embryos would allow), can anticipate cumulatively (over several cycles of fresh or frozen SET’s), having a similar number of live-birth deliveries as would be the case for women who have multiple embryos transferred at the same time.
 The only difference is that pregnancy resulting from a SET would virtually always result in a singleton birth while with the transfer of multiple embryos there is an ever-present risk of multiple births.
-SET is destined to become the treatment of choice in women under 35 years of age who have good quality embryos available for transfer.
+SET is destined to become the treatment of choice in women under 35 years of age.
+See the key facts, recent developments and success rates of this popular treatment.

 Selecting embryos that have the best chance of implanting and propagating a healthy baby is one of the most important remaining challenges in the field of Assisted Reproduction.
 However, the use of morphologic (microscopic) criteria on day 2-3 post-fertilization as well as conventional preimplantation genetic testing, such as fluorescence in-situ hybridization (FISH), lack both sensitivity and specificity.
 They are seriously flawed when it comes to identifying those embryos that are most likely to develop into healthy babies (what we refer to as “competent” embryos).
 Because of this, many IVF physicians still transfer multiple embryos at a time in an attempt to maximize the chance of a successful outcome.
 Unfortunately, this often results in an unacceptably high rate of multiple gestations with the associated, prematurity-related neonatal complications that often exact devastating short and long-term consequences on the very quality of life after birth.